UNC IN SEVILLA

 The following visits are mandatory for all students:

-Viaje a Toledo y Madrid Febrero TBD
+Viaje a Madrid jueves-sábado

-Viaje a Córdoba y Granada Marzo TBD
+Viaje a Córdoba y Granada viernes-domingo

 Visitas Opcionales